 As you can see, the penalties associated with multiple OVI convictions are severe.
 You need to protect yourself.
 Talking to an experienced OVI/DUI defense attorney is your best option for protecting your rights and freedom.
 Do not gamble with your future by not taking these charges seriously.

-You can talk to one of the attorneys at The Law Office of Brian Jones, in a free consultation.
+You can talk to one of the attorneys at The Law Office of Brian Jones to schedule an appointment.
 Contact the firm’s Delaware, Ohio, office now.